liuj001/jiucuo/README.md

 conda install -c bioconda seqkit
 ```

+If the `huggingface-cli` commands fail, please run this command before them.
 If the `huggingface-cli` commands succeed, DO NOT run this command.
 ```sh
 export HF_ENDPOINT=https://hf-mirror.com
 ```